Generic name: capsaicin topical (kap SAY sin TOP i kal)

 What happens if I miss a dose?

-A missed dose of Capzasin-HP will not cause harm but may make the medication less effective reducing substance P and relieving your pain.
+A missed dose of Capzasin-HP will not cause harm but may make the medicine less effective reducing substance P and relieving your pain.

 What happens if I overdose?